SageChaucoder/homework/README.md

-Data models (3 csv files each with 20 set data) are in the "CSV files 12-1-2025" folder.
+3 Django data models (3 csv files each with 20 sets data) are in the "CSV files" folder.
+"importdata.py" is the main executive program.

+Django Admin Name: Admin
+Password: Homework2025